PeterJochem/Turtlebot_Navigation/src/rigid2d/README.md

 ### waypoints.cpp
 This provides methods for a robot to navigate to waypoints.
 It subscribes to a list of waypoints on the ROS server and provides methods for navigating to them.

 # ROS Nodes

 ### fake_diff_encoders_node.cpp
 This node publishes fake encoder data so that we can run the robot in RVIZ without setting up the real robot.

 ### odometer_node.cpp
-This provides methods for storing and updating a robot's odometry data from published encoder data.
+This node provides tracking and updating of a robot's odometry from published encoder data.

 # Equations of Motion
 Below is a derivation of the robot's kinematic equations of motion.
 We want to derive equations relating a desired twist in the robot's body frame to the wheel's angular velocities.
 We want to know how to control the wheels in order to achieve a given twist of the body frame.
 We also want to know, given arbitrary wheel velocities, what twist is followed by the body frame.
 These calculations are purely kinematic.
 I never modeled the robot's dynamic qualities but a next step might be to do so. <br />